Runi-VN/LegoHouse/README.md

 ~~Project deployed at [to come]().~~
 JavaDocs can be found [here](https://runi-vn.github.io/LegoHouse).
-Project discussion on the [wiki](https://github.com/Runi-VN/LegoHouse/wiki), including algorithm breakdown.
+Project and algorithm discussion can be found on the [wiki](https://github.com/Runi-VN/LegoHouse/wiki).

 [Project description](https://datsoftlyngby.github.io/dat2sem2019Spring/Modul3/LegoHus.html)
 (Paraphrased)